-Our garment repair range at Spotlight includes iron on repair patches, tapes, mending kits and more!
-Browse our range online or in store for the lowest prices.
+Our garment repair range at Spotlight includes iron on repair patches, hem tapes, mending kits and more!
+Discover our range online or in store today!

 Can I buy items to repair garments at Spotlight?

 Yes, you can.
 At Spotlight, we have everything that you need to repair your favourite clothes, or even breathe a new lease of life into those worn out items in need of love.
 With bargains galore and guaranteed low prices across our range of sewing essentials and accessories, make Spotlight your number one shop for all your haberdashery needs.

 What is included in this range and what can I do with it?

 This collection of garment repair accessories and essentials includes everything that you need to fix up a torn item of clothing, a dropped hem, or to remove a stubborn stain.
 Check out our handy guide below for more information on the products included in this selection.

 Instant Hem: Whether you need to repair the hem on your work trousers, quickly pop a hem on heavy-duty curtains, or hemming anything else, you are sure to find what you are looking for in our selection of instant hem products.
 A lot of these items are iron-on, a super effective way of making a hem in a dash.

 Menders and Patches: Perhaps you are looking for a patch to repair your favourite jeans, or elbow patches to sew on a blazer to make a fashion statement.
 Our collection of mending patches are available in a kaleidoscope of colours, sizes and styles, and we even have iron-on patches available for repairs in a hurry.
 If you are looking for more of a style statement, have a look at our collection of motifs for bright, colourful patches that ooze personality.